GwendolyneFreddy/butchery/README.md

 This component also adds some of my customs creatures and especially two fighters of my own composition.
 Their duty is to protect Tazok and DigDag during the final fight.

-**Difficulty level scaling:**

-his is the recent big improvement of this mod.
+##### Difficulty level scaling:

+This is the major latest mod improvement.
 I know that it can be frustrating to have a too much difficult -or easy- fight, so this new possibility will surely be appreciated.
 The numbers and variety of opponents are now adjusted according to the game difficulty level which can be set in the Gameplay subsection of the Options menu.
 These adjustments are reflected as follows:

 - Core Rules: normal and decent amount of enemies (no divine or arcane enemies spellcasters).
 - Difficult: a bit more numerous enemies and especially divine/arcane enemies spellcasters.
 - Very difficult: again, a bit more enemies and a even more divine/arcane enemies spellcasters.

-Be aware that even with Core Rules, the challenge should be quite difficult (especially before Underdark) because this mod adresses to players looking for a better challenge.
+Be aware that even with Core Rules, the challenge might be quite difficult (especially before Underdark) because this mod adresses to players looking for a better challenge.

+#####Note for English language players:

+Two new creatures get their own soundsets, unfortunately only available in French.
+But they have been traified as for the latest version &#128521; and they are still waiting for their English sound files.
+If anyone would provide them, I would be pleased to include them in the next version. &#128578;

 #### 20. Rebalancing a few generic creatures